passiv/snaptrade-sdks/sdks/typescript/README.md

 ##### userId: `string`<a id="userid-string"></a>

-Optional comma seperated list of user IDs used to filter the request on specific users
+Optional comma separated list of user IDs used to filter the request on specific users

 ##### sessionId: `string`<a id="sessionid-string"></a>

-Optional comma seperated list of session IDs used to filter the request on specific users
+Optional comma separated list of session IDs used to filter the request on specific users

 #### 🔄 Return<a id="🔄-return"></a>